 As you pass over the mats at the start/finish arch the system will detect your racing chip and credit you with that lap and time.
 The clock then starts for the next lap whoever might be doing it.
 If another member of your team is doing the next lap pass the baton to them, they set off and their lap time will stop when they pass over the timing mats when they return.

-Throughout the event screens in the catering tent will be displaying lap times and positions.
+Throughout the event screens will be available displaying lap times and positions.
 If you have any queries regarding your lap times, please report to the timing team immediately, do leave not leave it till later.

 Each registered runner must complete at least one lap during the 24 hours for the teams score to count.
 There is no maximum number of laps.